Debunking Minimalism: What it is (not) and how it came about

 Post-modernist counter-culture

-As counter-culture and lifestyle choice, voluntary simplicity gained traction from the late 20th century in response to an increasingly self-destroying society driven by exponential economic growth, materialism and over-consumption.
-The two-part documentary Affluenza/Escape from Affluenza, for example, was made during that time.
+As a counter-culture and lifestyle choice, voluntary simplicity (re)gained traction in the late 20th century in response to an increasingly self-destroying society driven by exponential economic growth, materialism, and over-consumption.
+For example, the two-part documentary Affluenza / Escape from Affluenza was made during that time.

 Minimalism as a life philosophy has gained further popularity since the Global Financial Crisis, thanks to big-name bloggers, podcast hosts and book authors like Joshua Fields-Millburn and Ryan Nicodemus (The Minimalists), Joshua Becker (Becoming Minimalist), Courtney Carver (Be More With Less), Leo Babauta (Zen Habits) and Brooke McAlary (Slow Your Home).

-Without them sharing their learnings, we may not have embarked on our minimalist journey (or at least not when we did).
-If you’re putting your energy where your heart is you’re bound to create ripples.
-We even met Ryan and Joshua in Sydney in November 2014 (and gave them a big hug – physical distancing wasn’t a thing back then).
+Without their sharing their learnings, we may not have embarked on our minimalist journey (or at least not when we did).
+If you put your energy where your heart is, you will create ripples.
+We even met Ryan and Joshua in Sydney in November 2014 (and gave them a big hug—physical distancing wasn’t a thing back then).

 Should minimalism as a lifestyle choice be renamed?